natwonglakhon/main/_posts/2026-06-16-taylor-swift-lyrics-analysis.md

 ### Limitations

 A few caveats worth noting.
 First, words with different tenses are treated as distinct — "remember" and "remembered" count separately, which inflates vocabulary counts slightly.
 Second, songs commonly associated with Taylor Swift that she did not perform (such as *"This Is What You Came For"*) are not included.
-Third, because Taylor's Version releases are used where available, some original lyrics differ — for example, the original *"Better Than Revenge"* contains lyrics not present in this dataset, which was a deliberate choice.
+Third, because Taylor's Version releases are used where available, some original lyrics differ, e.g., the original *"Better Than Revenge"* contains lyrics not present in this dataset, which was a deliberate choice.

 ---